Skip to content

 1. ⚠ Note that this is a uniform distribution from 1 m/s to 20 m/s, unlike the scipy.stats.uniform distribution which would have support [1, 21] !

-While it might seem counter-intuitive at first, the priors for the orbital parameters are the same for all of the \(N_p\) planets.
+While it might seem counter-intuitive at first, the priors for the orbital parameters are the same for all the \(N_p\) planets.
 This is intentional!
 But if this is not what you want, consider using the known object feature.

 conditional priors